test-er-8-or/tic-tac-toe/README.md

 import { map } from 'ramda'
 ```

 What does that mean?
-Well, even if you've never done _any_ programming before, you probably know that "import" means to bring something in from outside.
-So 'ramda' must be something outside our code (in fact, it's a library of code we're borrowing functions from), and "map" must be something we'll need that isn't already available to us, so we have to go get it.
+Well, even if you've never done _any_ programming before, you probably know that "import" means to bring something in from outside, for example, importing furniture from Scandinavia (unless you're already in Scandinavia, in which case it's importing coffee from Ethiopia).
+So 'ramda' must be something outside our code (in fact, it's a library of code we're borrowing functions from), and "map" must be something we'll need that isn't already available to us, so we have to go get it from somewhere else.
+That much you can probably suss out just from the syntax above.

 But how does this really work?

 **WHO CARES?**

-This is the most important thing to understand when doing this tutorial: **Don't dig any deeper than you need to!** It's enough to know that you're importing something called "map" from something called "ramda".
+This is the realisation that will help you the most out of this tutorial: **Don't dig any deeper than you need to!** Think James Bond: we're operating on a _need to know_ basis, and you ain't got it . . . yet.

+It's enough to know that you're importing something called "map" from something called "ramda".
 Elsewhere, we've given you a link to the Ramda documentation that you can use _when you need to know how that works_.
 But that's not now, the first time you see this.
 So **don't** go running off to figure out what it means!
 Just leave it.

 Will you need to know how imports work, and how importing from a library such as Ramda differs from importing from your own JS files?
 Yes, of course you will. _But not right now!_ So _let it go_.
 Catch it on the second pass, or the third, or maybe never if it turns out you can get the job done without having to know it.

 This is the part of _Just-in time learning_ that is _so difficult_ for most of us.
 We've spent our entire lives believing that we have to memorise all sorts of things in order to be truly knowledgeable.
 That might have been true 50 years ago, but today it's demonstrably false!
 Almost everything you're going to learn in this tutorial will be obsolete in a year or two, if not in a few months or weeks!
-Every thing you memorise or learn that you don't need in that period is time, energy, and _money_ wasted (time === money).
+Every thing you memorise or learn that you don't need in that period is time, energy, and _money_ wasted (note: time === money).
 So just don't do it!

 The key to learning skills, such as programming, is _repetition_.
 If you need to remember something, it will be because you need to use it all the time, and if you use something all the time, then you will _automatically memorise it by repetition_.
 So no need to work at it.
 Just do the tutorial repeatedly, learning a bit more each time, and forget about memorising things.